prachimittal23/prachimittal23/README.md

 ---

 ## 🚀 What I Do
-I’m a **Software Developer (Python)** and **Cloud Engineer** passionate about building scalable, production-ready systems.
-My focus is on **backend and platform engineering** — APIs, microservices, and serverless architectures on **AWS and Azure**.

-I design solutions that are reliable, performant, and easy to maintain — from event-driven pipelines to real-time dashboards.
-Curious about innovation, I occasionally bring **practical AI capabilities** into my work (like text analysis, ranking, and summarization) where they truly make an impact.
-I’m motivated by challenges, quick to learn new technologies, and love transforming ideas into well-engineered products.
+I build backend services and cloud systems that are dependable, fast, and easy to maintain.
+Most of my work is in Python and .NET, with real deployments on AWS and Azure.
+I enjoy shaping APIs, microservices, and event driven pipelines and I like seeing dashboards light up when everything comes together.

+I am curious about AI and bring it in when it clearly helps, for example for text analysis, ranking, and summarizing.
+I learn quickly, ship often, and care about clean code that teams can trust in production.

 ---